 Eau Gallie District

-Melbourne’s Eau Gallie District is home to outstanding artist installments, seven galleries, the Foosaner Art Museum, and many great shops and restaurants.
+Melbourne’s Eau Gallie District is home to outstanding artist installments, seven galleries, and many great shops and restaurants.
 The murals are especially noteworthy in this part of town.
 While in Eau Gallie, you can’t miss a slice of homemade pie from Joan’s Perfect Pie Shop.
 Check out the cool square heads (maybe LEGOS) mural littered with celebrities and famous names.

 While the name might be misleading since there are no active dogs running at the Melbourne Greyhound Park, you can still place your simulcast wagers on Thoroughbred, Harness, and Greyhound racing from tracks around the country.
 What you can do at the Melbourne Greyhound Park is play poker and Las Vegas-style games.
 There are two floors of gaming to enjoy and a restaurant.
 I say order the Bada Bing Shrimp Bowl.